 Keyword Research and Niche Selection Tips if You're Still Having Trouble

 Below is video that I created for the Niche Site Course that I was going to release in 2013, but never did because after Google's algorithm changes and some further tests that I ran, the process (the course in its entirety) only worked sometimes.
 I was not comfortable selling a course that only worked sometimes, so I scrapped it, even though it was practically done.

 That said, I still recorded some valuable content, including this video in Module 1 about what to do if you're still having trouble with keyword research and niche selection.

 I also show you the exact method and seed keyword that I used to find the security guard training niche, which I used to build my niche site that is now earning about $3000.00 per month.
-In the video, which I recorded a year ago, I mention that it was earning about half that amount.

 Please note that this video runs for roughly 50 minutes.

 However you choose to select the topic for your new website or blog, there are two important things that you must do: